 Running Your AC in Winter: Yes or No?
 All Your Questions Answered

 While most of us believe that an air conditioner only works to cool a room down, that’s not entirely the case.
 Modern air conditioners can regulate the temperature according to your liking, both in summers and winters.
-The air conditioner simply reverses its function, allowing the AC to run efficiently during winters, thus throwing warm air in the room.
-On a side note – speaking of efficiency you may be interested in making your air conditioner smart for energy savings and comfort – whether summer or winter.
+When running an air conditioner in the winter, the unit reverses its function and fills your space up with warm air instead of cold—saving you the cost of getting a separate heating system.

 The answer is a most definitive yes.
-In the case of a reversible air conditioner or ductless heat pump, it makes sense to use the air conditioner all year round and enjoy the heating function.
-In fact, ductless heating systems come with a lot of advantages.
+In the case of a reversible AC or a ductless heat pump, it makes sense to use it all year round.
+Ductless heating systems come with many advantages.

 Even if your air conditioner is not a reversible one, you may still find some use of it during winters.
-If your room is getting too stuffy and suffocating due to heating, you could turn on your air conditioner in fan mode and make the room a bit more comfortable to be present in.
+For example, if your room is getting too stuffy and suffocating due to heating, you could turn on your air conditioner in fan mode and make the room a bit more comfortable.

-Keep in mind, however, that even if you can use your air conditioner during winters, the efficiency of the air conditioner will be different as compared to summertime.
-This is because even though an air conditioner is operable during winters, it is designed for use when the outside temperature is higher than the indoor temperature.
+However, keep in mind that even if you can use your air conditioner during winters, its efficiency will differ from summer.
+This lowered efficiency can be because although an air conditioner is operable during winters, it is primarily still designed for use when the outside temperature is higher than the indoor temperature.

-Just like humans, and other home appliances, air conditioners also have a minimum threshold for their operation, below which they would not be able to work as intended.
-Whatever the air conditioner brand or model or type, there would be a minimum limit for the operating temperatures.
+Like humans and other home appliances, AC also have a minimum threshold for operation, below which they would not work as intended.
+This minimum limit for operating temperatures exists for all air conditioners, regardless of their brand, model, or type.

 - Freezing of refrigerant coils